AlexVRussell/Spotify-Stat-Tracker/README.md

 - Automate the authorization code fetching process.

-- Figure out why the authorization code needs to be imputed twice (run the code 2 seperate times) to fetch the most recent data
+- Figure out why the authorization code needs to be inputed twice (run the code 2 seperate times) to fetch the most recent data

 - Schedule the script to run at regular intervals to keep the database updated.